We are accepting new cases

 Ongoing potential side effects of taking Ozempic

 While some symptoms may appear quickly in case of an Ozempic overdose, others may present over time, even when taking Ozempic as prescribed by a medical professional.
 How long you can take Ozempic before experiencing side effects varies from patient to patient.
-These symptoms may be more common when a patient has recently increased in dosage as directed by a medical professional.
+These symptoms may be more common when a medical professional increases the dosage of a patient.

 Potential ongoing conditions include: